multi-user/FFXI/automeds/README.md

-**AutoMeds** is a Windower addon that automatically uses items when your character is affected by specific debuffs.
+**AutoMeds** is a Windower addon that automatically uses medicine when your character is affected by specific debuffs.

 ## Features